Buying real estate in London?

 What are common hidden costs when buying a house in London right now?

-Other common hidden costs beyond inspections when buying a house in London include immediate repairs flagged by the survey (roof, damp, electrics, drainage), old-house upgrades (insulation, heating systems, windows), party wall agreements if you plan to extend (common with terraced houses), and higher-than-expected maintenance costs for period properties like Victorian and Edwardian terraces.
+Beyond inspections, other common hidden costs when buying a house in London include immediate repair work flagged by the survey (roof, damp, electrics, drainage), upgrading old insulation or heating systems to meet current efficiency standards, party wall agreements if you plan to extend a terraced house, and potential leasehold complications since some London houses are surprisingly sold on leasehold rather than freehold terms.

-The hidden cost that tends to surprise first-time house buyers the most in London is the expense of bringing an older property up to modern energy efficiency standards, including new boilers or heat pumps, double glazing, and insulation, which can easily add £10,000 to £30,000 to your budget in the first few years.
+The hidden cost that tends to surprise first-time house buyers the most in London is the scale of repair and upgrade spending on older Victorian or Edwardian terraces, where issues like subsidence on London clay, outdated wiring, or single-glazed windows can quickly add £10,000 to £30,000 to your real move-in budget.

 You will find here the list of classic mistakes people make when buying a property in London.